gagle/node-tftp/README.md

 Then you can access to the `ntftp` binary.

-There basically two ways to use it: with or without a shell.
+There are basically two ways to use it: with or without a shell.

 __Without a shell__